-For Capital Gazette journalists, the focus is on getting out Saturday's paper
+Two assignments for Capital Gazette journalists: healing and reporting

-The surviving staff members of the Capital Gazette are gathering on Friday to figure out what to do now.
+The surviving staff members of the Capital Gazette gathered on Friday to figure out what to do now.

 Against all odds, the paper still came out on Friday, hours after a man gunned down five employees in Annapolis, Maryland.

 The coming days are likely to be even more difficult, several staff members told CNN.
 Some of the adrenaline has worn off.
-The grieving process has just begun.
-But the deadlines just keep coming.
+But the grieving process has just begun, and the deadlines just keep coming.

-The Capital is a seven-day-a-week paper, and the immediate priority is Saturday's edition.
+The Capital is a seven-day-a-week paper.
+The paper's parent company, The Baltimore Sun, took the lead on Saturday's edition, which included four full pages covering the shooting aftermath.

+The lead headline: "Suspect swore 'oath' to kill."
+The subheadline and photo featured at Friday night's community vigil, which drew hundreds of people to Main Street in Annapolis.

-Some staff met in person Friday morning, and others joined via conference call, to discuss next steps.
+Earlier in the day, some staff met in person, and others joined via conference call, to discuss next steps for the paper.

 Step one: Finding workspace.
 The gunshot-riddled office is inoperable.
 But the paper has help.
 It is part of The Baltimore Sun Media Group, which is owned by Tronc, so the staff is working from the offices of the Sun on Friday, a Tronc spokesman confirmed.

-Counselors and other support services are on hand at the Sun.
+Counselors and other support services were on hand at the Sun.

-The recovery effort is being led by Capital Gazette editor in chief Rick Hutzell.
+The recovery effort is being led by Hutzell.
 He was on vacation when the shooting took place, so he rushed back to Annapolis on Thursday afternoon.

 "From the first moment, he was determined to publish this morning," columnist Terry Smith said on "New Day."